magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

   - Setup
 ---

-After you set up Fastly services on your {{ site.data.var.ece }} project environments, you can use the Fastly service to to block referral spam](https://en.wikipedia.org/wiki/Referrer_spam) from your sites.
-The follwoing example shows how to use a [Fastly Edge Dictionary](https://docs.fastly.com/guides/edge-dictionaries/working-with-dictionaries-using-the-api) with a custom VCL snippet to return a `403 Forbidden` error on requests from a domain known for sending fake traffic.

 You can add additional security to the Admin UI for your {{ site.data.var.ece }} project using a [Fastly Access Control List (ACL) Dictionary](https://docs.fastly.com/guides/access-control-lists/about-acls) with a custom VCL snippet.
-The following example shows how to set up an allow list with access control list for a specified set of IP addresses  allow specified IP addresses with a list of client IP addresses that you want
+The following example shows how to use a custom VCL snippet with a Fastly Edge (ACL) to filter access to the Admin UI by client IP.

-configure Fastly services to allow use a Fastly Access Control List and custom VCL snippet to conr You may only want to allow specific client IPs access to your Magento Admin.
-To whitelist and allow these IPs access, you can create an Edge ACL through the Magento Admin with a list of IPs and create a VCL snippet with code to verify client IPs.
-Any IP not matching the allow list is restricted with a 403 Forbidden error.

-You must have the following information to complete this VCL code snippet:

-* List of client IPs to allow access
-* Account access and URL to the Magento Admin for the Staging or Production environment
-* URL for the Magento Admin.
-If you changed this URL from `/admin`, you will need to modify the code in this example.

 **Prerequisites**

--  Configure your {{ site.var.data.ece }} environment for Fastly services.
+-  Configure the {{ site.var.data.ece }} environment for Fastly services.
 See [Set up Fastly]({{ page.baseurl }}/cloud/cdn/configure-fastly.html).

 -  Get credentials to access the Admin UI for your {{ site.data.var.ece }} environment.

 -  List of client IPs to allow access.

-{:.bs-callout .bs-callout-info}
-This information is just the code portion for setting up your VCL.
-Use this information with [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html).

 ## Create Edge ACL for allowing client IPs {#edge-acl}

-Edge ACLs create IP lists for managing access for your VCL snippet.
-For this example, create an Edge ACL of IPs to whitelist and enable access to your site.
-Then create a custom VCL snippet to manage access.
+Edge ACLs create IP lists for managing access to your site.
+In this example, you create an Edge ACL with client IP addresses allowed to access the Admin UI for your project environment.

-If you want to allow access to Staging and Production, create the Edge ACL in both Magento Admins with the same name.
-You can have different IPs in the two environments.
-The VCL snippet code will apply to both environments.

-1. Log in to the Magento Admin.
+1. Log in to the Admin UI for your {{ site.data.var.ece }} project environment.

-2. Navigate to **Stores** > **Configuration** > **Advanced** > **System** > **Fastly Configuration**.
+1. Navigate to **Stores** > **Settings** > **Configuration** > **Advanced** > **System**.

-3. Expand the **Edge ACL** section.
+1. Expand **Full Page Cache** > **Fastly Configuration** > **ACL*.

-4. Click **Add ACL** to create a list.
+1. Click **Add ACL** to create a list.
 For this example, name the list "allowlist".

-5. Enter IP values in the list.
-Any client IPs added to this list will be allowed access to the site.
+1. Add the list of IP addresses that will be allowed access to the Admin UI.

-6. Optionally, select the Negated checkbox if needed.
+1. Optionally, select the Negated checkbox if needed.

 You will use the Edge ACL by name in your VCL snippet code.

 ## Create allowlist.json {#vcl}

-To allow only whitelisted IPs access to Staging and Production environments, you can use the same VCL snippet file without edits.
+The following custom VCL snippet code (JSON format) filters requests to the Admin UI and allows access if the client IP address matches an address in the `allowlist` ACL.

 Create an `allowlist.json` file with the following JSON content: